LayerManager/layman/doc/rest.md

 - **url**: String.
 URL of the map.
 It points to [GET Workspace Map](#get-workspace-map).

 ### DELETE Workspace Maps
-Delete existing maps and all associated sources, including map-composition JSON file and map thumbnail for all mapss in the workspace.
+Delete existing maps and all associated sources, including map-composition JSON file and map thumbnail for all maps in the workspace.
+The currently running [asynchronous tasks](async-tasks.md) of affected maps are aborted.
 Only maps on which user has [write access right](./security.md#access-to-multi-publication-endpoints) are deleted.

 #### Request
 No action parameters.